qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_general_tools.rst

 Create spatial index
 --------------------
-Creates an index to speed up queries made against a field in a table.
+Creates a spatial index to speed up queries made against a field in a table.
 Support for index creation is dependent on the layer's data provider and the field type.

 No new output layers are created.